rogeriobispo/product_favorites/Readme.md

   }
   ```

-- Delete customer with bearer token
+- Delete customer with bearer token only the logged customer

   ```
   delete /api/customers/:id
   ```

-- Show customer with bearer token
+- Show customer with bearer token only the logged customer

   ```
   get /api/customers/:id